Oslandia/qgis-wasp/README.md

 Installation
 ------------

-Support for WAsP .map format has been recently added to gdal.
-Your version of gdal may not include it.
+Support for WAsP .map format has been added to GDAL/OGR >= 1.11.0.
+Your version should normally support this by default for recent QGIS versions.

-You will need to recompile geos and gdal to use this plugin (follow instructions from here http://trac.osgeo.org/geos and there http://trac.osgeo.org/gdal/wiki/BuildHints).

-For Windows:
-    Once you have successfully compiled geos and gdal, put org2ogr.exe, gdalXXX.dll and geos_c.dll in the same directory.
+To install the Plugin, the best method is to use the QGIS extension manager.

-You can clone or unzip this project directly into your .qgis2/python/plugins directory.
+Alternatively, you can clone or unzip this project directly into your .qgis2/python/plugins directory.

-For the height contours simplification to work, you will need to have gdal installed (not necessarilly the latest version)
+For the height contours simplification to work, you will need to have gdal installed.
+It should be installed by default.

 Configuration
 -------------